Timothy Parker (puzzle designer): Books

 Parker has written or edited over 50 books, a series of puzzle books for the For Dummies brand, 25 digital games, the annual USA Today Crossword Calendar, and the syndicated Family Time Crossword.

-In 2014, Parker co-wrote The Book of Revelation Made Clear with the co-creator of the Left Behind series, Tim LaHaye.
-In 2016, Parker wrote Bible Brilliant, a Bible trivia book published through Baker publishing.
+In 2014, Parker co-wrote The Book of Revelation Made Clear with Tim LaHaye, co-creator of the Left Behind series.
+In 2016, Parker wrote Bible Brilliant, a Bible trivia book published through Baker Publishing.

 Awards and recognition

-In May 2000, Parker said he was named "World's Most Syndicated Puzzle Compiler" by Guinness World Records.
+In May 2000, Parker was named "World's Most Syndicated Puzzle Compiler" by Guinness World Records.